 For Macs, you have to go to the company’s website and download a software package.
 It works with OSX Lion, and says there’s experimental support for Mountain Lion.
 Not being a developer who has access to the as yet unreleased OS, no big deal for me.

 So I tried the AOC E2251FWU out on a PC laptop and my desktop Mac.
 The monitor worked fine and didn’t have any problems in displaying graphics, text, what have you.
 AOC says that on a Mac there’s problems with some applications using OpenGL acceleration and no support at all for 3D acceleration.
 I did encounter some bugaboos trying to bring up a slideshow in iPhoto, but otherwise no problems, and I expect even these minor Mac-related issues to be addressed in the future.

-Bottom line: As far as day-to-day operations are concerned, the AOC E2251FWU 22-inch Widescreen USB LED Monitor performs competently and efficiently.
+AOC E2251FWU 22-inch Widescreen USB LED Monitor Bottom Line: Marshal Rosenthal 4.0 5.0 As far as day-to-day operations are concerned, the AOC E2251FWU 22-inch Widescreen USB LED Monitor performs competently and efficiently.
 And as expected, the high-resolution screen (1920 x 1080p) makes for great viewing of video — especially when the source is HD as well.
 Being able to have a second monitor — 22-inches — that’s actually portable is one thing.
-That it’s HD and retails for $179 is kind of insane.
+That it’s HD and retails for 9 is kind of insane.
 But in a good way.

 - Glossy black finish

 - Reflections in screen can be annoying in some locations